Great blend of flavours and textures!

 I’ve not yet been to Morocco but have long been a fan of its flavourful cuisine.
 This tasty salad may have a deceptively simple appearance but it boasts a complex, utterly satisfying flavour.
 Lovely on its own, it would also be an ideal side dish with grilled meats of all sorts, particularly chicken.
 The combination of seasonings is very typical of many Moroccan dishes and it’s worth hunting down the harissa, a hot chili paste that hails from Tunisia originally but is now used in a number of different countries.
 You can usually find harissa at stores that sell African or Middle-Eastern ingredients; it’s inexpensive and you can put the remainder of the paste in a zip lock bag and freeze it so you can break off little pieces every time you want some harissa to spice up your life.
 These same seasonings would be delightful on roasted potatoes – I plan to try that soon!

-* you can substitute with ¼ teaspoon purchased ground coriander though it doesn’t have the same citrusy taste as the freshly ground seeds which are yummy in all sorts of things
+*You can substitute with 1/4 teaspoon (1.25 mL) purchased ground coriander though it doesn’t have the same citrusy taste as the freshly ground seeds which are yummy in all sorts of things.

 - Use a mortar and pestle (or a bowl and the bottom of a small drinking glass) to crush the coriander seeds.
 Put coriander, cumin, ginger, cinnamon, cloves, harissa, and honey in a large bowl and whisk to combine.